EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Related Works

 \subsection{DETR}

-We refer to the structure of the DETR decoder for the design of the map elements detection heads.
+The structure of the map elements detection heads in EAN-MapNet is inspired by the DETR decoder.
 However, DETR suffers from slow convergence, prompting numerous approaches to address this issue.
-Deformable DETR\cite{zhu2020deformable} introduces deformable attention. each query is updated based on information extracted from sampled points on the feature maps output by the decoder.
-DN-DETR\cite{li2022dn} and DION\cite{zhang2022dino} incorporate a denoising part into network training.
-This part takes labels with randomly added noise as input, and its output is directly supervised by GT labels without requiring Hungarian matching, thus mitigating the ambiguity caused by unstable matching.
-The inspiration for the neighborhood concept in EAN-MapNet is derived from the denoising part.
+Deformable DETR\cite{zhu2020deformable} introduces deformable attention. each query is updated based on information extracted from sampled points on the feature maps output by the encoder.
+DN-DETR\cite{li2022dn} and DION\cite{zhang2022dino} incorporate a denoising part into network training, which takes GT labels with randomly added noise as input and is directly supervised by GT labels, bypassing Hungarian matching to mitigate ambiguity from unstable matching.
+The inspiration for the neighborhood in EAN-MapNet is derived from the denoising part.
 Anchor DETR\cite{wang2021anchor}, Conditional DETR\cite{meng2021conditional}, and DAB-DETR\cite{liu2022dab} initialize queries based on anchor coordinates, thereby providing them with explicit physical meaning.
-However, anchor queries only focus on the position information of the anchors themselves, neglecting the positional feature of the surrounding anchor regions.
-Therefore, we design query units based on anchor neighborhoods.
+However, anchor queries only incorporate the position information of the anchors themselves, neglecting the positional information of the surrounding anchor regions.
+Therefore, we propose designing query units based on anchor neighborhoods to address this limitation.

-\subsection{Self-attention}
+\subsection{Self-Attention}

 In vanilla self-attention\cite{vaswani2017attention}, each query interacts with all other queries.
-To improve computational efficiency, multi-query attention\cite{shazeer2019fast} proposes sharing keys and values among all queries.
-However, this approach may result in a degradation in the quality of feature interaction.
-Therefore, grouped-query attention\cite{ainslie2023gqa} divides queries into groups, where queries within the same group share keys and values.
-Additionally, in long sequence time-series forecasting, due to the sparsity of self-attention, Informer\cite{zhou2021informer} introduces probsparse self-attention, which filters queries based on their sparsity measure to reduce computational complexity.
-These self-attention mechanisms struggle to integrate feature related to the relative positional relationships between queries.
-Hence, we introduce GL-SA.
-GL-SA strengthens feature interaction among queries within the same group and achieves interactions among queries from different groups using local queries.
+To improve computational efficiency, methods like multi-query attention\cite{shazeer2019fast} and grouped-query attention \cite{ainslie2023gqa} adopt a strategy of sharing keys and values among queries.
+Sparse Transformer\cite{child2019generating} defines factorized attention for rows and columns, enabling sparse decomposition of the attention matrix.
+Additionally, due to the sparsity of self-attention, Informer\cite{zhou2021informer} introduces probsparse self-attention, which filters queries based on their sparsity measure to reduce computational complexity.
+However, these attention mechanisms struggle to effectively leverage the grouped nature of queries to achieve efficient and ample feature interaction.
+Therefore, we introduce GL-SA.
+GL-SA strengthens feature interaction among queries within the same groups and facilitates interactions among queries from different groups using local queries.